 Inherited thrombophilia — Inherited thrombophilia refers to a genetic problem that causes the blood to clot more easily than normal.
 Various factors in the blood clotting process may be involved, depending on the type of genetic problem present.

-An inherited thrombophilia, such as deficiencies of antithrombin, protein C, or protein S, is frequently present in people with a venous blood clot (ie, thrombus) who are less than 50 years of age.
+An inherited thrombophilia, such as deficiencies of antithrombin, protein C, or protein S, is frequently present in people with a venous blood clot (ie, thrombus) who develop a blood clot before the age of 50, and who do not have another clear precipitant (eg, surgery).
 Other factors, such as factor V Leiden or the prothrombin gene mutation, increase the risk of venous thrombosis in all age groups.
 However, venous blood clots are infrequent before adolescence.

 If a person is found to have a PE and there is no known medical condition or recent surgery that caused the PE, it is possible that an inherited condition is the cause.
 This is especially true in people who have more than one PE or if a family member has also experienced a PE.
-In these cases, testing for an inherited thrombophilia is often recommended (see 'Determining the cause' below).
+In these cases, testing for an inherited thrombophilia may be recommended.
+(See 'Determining the cause' below.)

 Elevated clotting factors — Having an increased level of one or more factors involved in blood clotting, such as factor VIII, increases the risk of a blood clot.